panglesd/presentations/blog/blog.md

   return ~undo ()
 ```

-But the true miracle is in the combination of undoable values.
+The first true miracle is in the combination of undoable values.
 Instead of defining a single `undo` function for all the big and complex scripts, present self decided to sit for one year, think very hard, write design sheets, investigate existing solutions, apply for a grant, profile prototypes, go to conferences, in order to finally write the following 8 lines of code:

 ```ocaml
 (** "x" is an undoable value, and "f" is a computation producing undoable values,